Brampton: Development as a city

-The late 1970's brought new residential development, as Brampton released large tracts of land to developers.
-Heart Lake was one of the first major development outside the city's pre-1974 limits or Bramalea.

-In the early 1980's, Cineplex Odeon closed the Capitol Theatre in Brampton.
+In the early 1980s, Cineplex Odeon closed the Capitol Theatre in Brampton.
 The City bought the facility in 1981 under the leadership of councillor Diane Sutter.
 It adapted the former vaudeville venue and movie house as a performing arts theatre, to be used also as a live music venue.
 It was renamed the Heritage Theatre.
 Renovations and maintenance were expensive.
 In 1983, Toronto consultants Woods Gordon reported to the City that, rather than continue "pouring money" into the Heritage, they should construct a new 750-seat facility with up-to-date features.
 This recommendation was adopted, and the city designated the 2005–06 season as the Heritage Theatre's "grand finale" season.
 The city funded construction of the new Rose Theatre, which opened in September 2006.

 Carabram was founded in 1982, the result of volunteers from different ethnic communities wanting to organize a festival celebrating diversity and cross-cultural friendship.
 The name was loosely related to Toronto's Caravan Festival of Cultures.
 Carabram's first event featured Italian, Scots, Ukrainian, and West Indian pavilions.
 By 2003, the fair had 18 pavilions attracting 45,000 visitors.
-The national government of Canada had an anchor pavilion in the late 1980s and early 1990s, and for Carabram's 25th Anniversary in 2009.

 Brampton has grown to become one of the most diverse cities in Canada.
-In 1996, the city was 13% South Asian and 8.2% Black.
-By 2016, the South Asian community grew exponentially to represent 44.3% of the city's population, while the Black population grew to 14%.
+In 1996, the city was 13% South Asian and 8.2% black.
+By 2016, the South Asian community grew significantly to represent 44.3% of the city's population, while the black population grew to 14%.
 Responding to a growing multi-cultural population, the Peel Board of Education introduced evening English as a Second Language (ESL) classes at high schools.
 Originally taught by volunteers, the classes eventually were scheduled as daytime courses taught by paid instructors.
 In the 1980s, the public and Catholic board expanded its language programs, offering night classes in 23 languages.
 These were introduced due to requests by parents, who wanted their children to learn their ancestral languages and heritage.